 Deductible: The amount you pay for healthcare services before your health insurance begins to pay.
-For example, if your plan's deductible is \$1,000, you'll pay 100 percent of eligible healthcare expenses until the bills total \$1,000 for the year.
+For example, if your plan's deductible is \$1,000, you'll pay 100% of eligible healthcare expenses until the bills total \$1,000 for the year.
 After that, you share the cost with your plan by paying coinsurance.

-In-network: A group of doctors, clinics, hospitals and other healthcare providers that have an agreement with your medical plan provider.
+In-network: Care received from a doctor, group of doctors, clinics, hospitals, or other health care providers that have an agreement with your medical plan provider.
 You'll pay less when you use in-network providers.

-Out-of-network: Care received from a doctor, hospital or other provider that is not part of the medical plan agreement.
+Out-of-network: Care received from a doctor, group of doctors, clinics, hospitals, or other health care providers that do not have an agreement with your medical plan provider.
 You'll pay more when you use out-of-network providers.

 Out-of-pocket maximum: This is the most you must pay for covered services in a plan year.
-After you spend this amount on deductibles, copayments and coinsurance, your health plan pays 100 percent of the costs of covered benefits.
+After you spend this amount on deductibles, copayments and coinsurance, your health plan pays 100% of the costs of covered benefits.
 However, you must pay for certain out-of-network charges above reasonable and customary amounts.